elena19m/cloud-courses/website/docs/common/helm/_values.md

 student@lab-helm:~$ tree my-chart/
 my-chart/
 ├── charts                        # A directory containing any charts upon which this chart depends.
-├── Chart.yaml                    # A YAML file containing information about the chart
-├── templates                     # A directory of templates that will generate valid Kubernetes manifest files.
+├── Chart.yaml                    # A YAML file containing information about the chart ├── templates                     # A directory of templates that will generate valid Kubernetes manifest files.
 │   ├── deployment.yaml           # The manifest of the deployment
 │   ├── _helpers.tpl              # File containing helper function for setting different values for the template │   ├── hpa.yaml                  # Horizontal Pod Autoscaler
 │   ├── ingress.yaml              # Ingress configuration
-│   ├── NOTES.txt                 # Chart installation notes, displayed after a successfull installation to give the next steps
+│   ├── NOTES.txt                 # Chart installation notes, displayed after a successful installation to give the next steps
 │   ├── serviceaccount.yaml       # The setup of a service account
 │   ├── service.yaml              # The manifest of the service
-│   └── tests                     # A directory containing tests for the chart
-│       └── test-connection.yaml
+│   └── tests                     # A directory containing tests for the chart │       └── test-connection.yaml
 └── values.yaml                   # The default configuration values for this chart.